Brinkin - Nakara

 Brinkin - Nakara is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Brinkin-Nakara ranks high in cultural diversity, with 48.6% of its residents speaking a language other than English at home and 50.5% born overseas.
-Christianity is the predominant religion, comprising 42.4% of Brinkin-Nakara's population.
-Notably, Buddhism is overrepresented, making up 5.4%, compared to 3.3% in Greater Darwin.
+Brinkin - Nakara scores highly on cultural diversity, with 48.6% of its population speaking a language other than English at home and 50.5% born overseas.
+The main religion in Brinkin - Nakara is Christianity, which makes up 42.4% of the population.
+However, the most apparent overrepresentation is in Buddhism, which comprises 5.4% of the population, compared to 3.3% across Greater Darwin.

 Frequently Asked Questions - Diversity